Applications Open: July 1, 2023

 The principal evaluation criteria are (1) scientific merit, (2) experimental design, (3) potential of the proposed topic, (4) qualifications of the applicant(s), (5) facilities, and (6) grantsmanship.

 Awards are based on the scientific merit of the project as well as the investigator’s capability and the likelihood that the project will be completed successfully.
 Considerations include the investigator’s experience, background, availability of patient material and other resources.
-In the case of a junior investigator, the experience and background of the Co-PI mentor will be considered.
-Applicants within 5 years of training completion are considered Junior Investigators; they are viewed favorably and encouraged to apply for these grants.
+In the case of a young investigator, the experience and background of the Co-PI mentor will be considered.
+SAGES considers a Young Investigator as someone who has not practiced surgery independently for more than 5 years; funding for young investigators are viewed favorably and encouraged to apply for these grants.

-If these requirements are not met, all investigators will be denied future funding through the SAGES research grant program for 2 years.
+If these terms and conditions are not met, subsequent applications from the PI and co-PI will be viewed unfavorably for future funding through the SAGES research grant program.

 SAGES Research Committee understands that studies may need modification during the execution phase.
 If a study design is modified, the primary investigator MUST notify the committee.
 The committee will then review the suggested changes and decide whether they will continue to fund the new study.